collcorr72/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

 > This past week, I was able to implement the the dialog box for creating a new user in the front end.
 I \
-> learned how to send requests in JavaScript to the backend API.
+> learned how to send requests in JavaScript to the backend API. sdds

 ## This Week's Plan